varjo/varjo.github.io/_posts/2022-10-22-Hello-World.md

 At the moment, this site is still under construction and is prone to unnecessary features, bugs, catastrophic security vulnerabilities, and web design faux pas.

-The goal of this blog is to attempt organizing my ramblings between vulnerability research/exploit development (edgy cybersecurity stuff for those unfamiliar to my research and professional goals), and outdoor adventures (aka "touching grass" for those infosec nerds that are here).
+The goal of this blog is to attempt organizing my ramblings between vulnerability research/exploit development and outdoor adventures.